AMWA-TV/bcp-007-01/docs/Overview.md

 **NDI HX3** utilizes H.264 or HEVC short-gop coding to minimize latency with AAC audio coding, utilizing approximately 80Mb/s per HD video flow.
 NDI HX3 is sometimes stylized **NDI|HX3** in some documentation.

+### NDI
-> This document shall use the term "NDI" when referring to all NDI variants, and specify "NDI full bandwidth", "NDI HX", "NDI HX2", or "NDI HX3" where the text applies to specific NDI variants.
+This document shall use the term "NDI" when referring to all NDI variants, and specify "NDI full bandwidth", "NDI HX", "NDI HX2", or "NDI HX3" where the text applies to specific NDI variants.

 ## Native NDI Model